******* Mathematics at the Ness of Brodgar

 So what we find in the chosen dimensions of this building are all full or near-Pythagorean triangles all based on dimensions in multiples of 5, the fingers of a hand.
 This is the first ‘decimal’ building I find in Orkney, but 5 and 10 arise clearly from the measurements of Newgrange.

-The half ulna = 13.09 or 13.1 cm, would be unit to this building, and is 1/100 of the 13.1m proposed by Andrew B. Powell (Science or Symbolizm?1994) for Newgrange.
+The clavicle = 13.09 or from now on 13.1 cm, would be unit to this building, and is 1/100 of the 13.1 metres proposed by Andrew B. Powell (Science or Symbolizm?1994) as standard for Newgrange.

 I do not mean to imply with all this that they were aware of arithmetical squares and square roots, what I do want to stress though time and again is that whole numbers, or near whole numbers arise constantly from the calculations of their geometry translated in ratios, that mathematically or calendrically meaningful numbers constantly come forward and that what they did, is : measuring in whole numbers, with specific units of length, designed to even out incompatabilities and incorporate them in their designs.
 That their ‘straight’ lines still are slightly curved may be because exactly straight was deemed weaker and less stable which is both true.